Semester 2 Credit Value: | 20 |

 6. To reflect critically on practice and be able to articulate underpinning theoretical frameworks in discussion of one's own practice

-This module will be delivered through a combination of lectures that set out key theories and concepts and workshops based on working through the implication of key readings for practice.
+This module will be delivered through a single Workshop session that will include lecture content broken up into a series of short presentations that set out key theories and concepts.
+Integrated with this will be seminar type discussion of individual film sequences and practical workshop exercises based on the exemplar materials and knowledge-based content.
+Students will also be working through the implications of key readings for practice.
 This will enable students to achieve Knowledge Outcomes 1, 2 and 3.
-Practice-based sessions form a significant method of teaching which will enable students to achieve Skills Outcomes 4, 5 and 6.
+Practice-based activities form a significant method of teaching which will enable students to achieve Skills Outcomes 4, 5 and 6.

 The format of resits will be determined by the Board of Examiners